Local gay boy Jesus from Barranquilla gives us the lowdown about gay Colombia and what day-to-day life is like for the LGBTQ community of Colombia.

 Other slang words include “pojito” (twink), “flete” (sugar daddy) and words for big dick include “vergota” and “cola”.

-A “cigaronnes” is a guy who leads a very heterosexual life, but loves having sex with other men: he likes to go to gay clubs, fool around with trans girls and even gay guys, but would never establish any emotional relationship with them.
-Just sex.
+A “cigaronnes” is a guy who leads a very heterosexual life, but loves having relationships with other men: he likes to go to gay clubs, fool around with trans girls and even gay guys, but would never establish any emotional relationship with them.
+Just fun.
 We have quite a lot of “cigaronnes” in Barranquilla.

 Finally, “peladis” is a fun slang word we use here by the coast.
 So if I'm on Grindr, super horny and hook up with an average guy who doesn't have any decent qualities and you're too ashamed to introduce him to your friends, he's a “peladis”.

-Finally, what’s this we hear about boys from Barranquilla having sex with donkeys?!
+Finally, what’s this we hear about boys from Barranquilla having fun(!) with donkeys?!!

 Don't look at me like that boys, I've never gone near one, nor know of anyone who has actually done this!